 Sarah Craig is a radio journalist and documentary photographer based in the Bay Area.
 A native of Bozeman, MT, she left the mountainous West to attend Vassar College on the East Coast, where she completed a B.A. in Geography.
 She attended the Salt Institute of Documentary Studies in Portland, ME for photography and multimedia production, and developed a creative approach and strong foundation for her documentary work.
 She is a 2011 alum of the Maine Media Workshops.

-She currently works at KQED in San Francisco as a freelance reporter for the Bay Curious podcast and the California Report Magazine.
-She recently was awarded a SPJ NorCal Award for her half-hour long documentary, "Will the Water Come," about a town in California's Central Valley that was hit hard by six years of drought.
-This was part of her Dreams of Dust project, @dreamsofdust, a multimedia series that documents stories of climate migration in California’s Central Valley.
+She's currently working on a podcast for Gimlet Media and freelances for KQED's Bay Curious podcast.
+Last year, she was awarded a SPJ NorCal Award for her half-hour long documentary, "Will the Water Come," about a town in California's Central Valley that was hit hard by six years of drought.
+This was part of her Dreams of Dust project, a multimedia series that documents stories of water scarcity and climate migration in California’s Central Valley.
 A shorter version of this documentary aired on Marketplace.
 She is currently working on the second documentary in this series.

 Her work has been published by NPR's Morning Edition, Marketplace, KQED, KALW, High Country News, Earth Island Journal, AlterNet, and others.Other completed projects include Faces of Fracking, an investigation into the impact of fracking on the people and places of California, and The Gulf Disaster, stories of the impacts of offshore oil drilling in the aftermath of the BP spill in Louisiana.